We are searching for

 Please wait.
 This should take only a few seconds.

 Vehicle recalls occur when the NHTSA (National Highway Traffic Safety Administration) or the automobile manufacturer discovers a major safety issue and recalls the vehicle for repair.
-Recalls may cover cars, trucks, SUVs, vans, busses, commercial vehicles, and even motorcycles.

-How Recalls Work
+How Do Car Recalls Work?

 If a car manufacturer or the NHTSA determines that a vehicle has a safety defect or does not meet current safety standards, they will issue a recall.
 Recalls may include things like tires, airbags, and even child safety seats.

-Once a vehicle recall is filed.
-The NHTSA gives the manufacturer 60 days to notify customers of the recall.
-They send out a recall notice by first-class mail.
+Once a vehicle recall is filed the NHTSA gives the manufacturer 60 days to notify customers of the recall.
+They send out a vehicle recall notice by first-class mail.
 The letter will instruct vehicle owners about what to do and how to get the recall fixed.
 It may also include a time limit to get the recall repaired for free.
 Vehicle owners can contact their local dealerships to schedule the repair work.
 When they bring the car in, they need to show the mechanic the notice, and they will receive the repair at no cost.

 When contacting the dealership, they will first ask for the customer's VIN.
 Not all vehicles of a particular make and model will qualify for a recall.
 Some may be exempt.

-Most Common Examples of Recalls
+Most Common Examples of Vehicle Safety Recalls

-Most Common Examples of Recalls
+Most Common Examples of Vehicle Safety Recalls

 Vehicle recalls do not necessarily pertain to the entire car or truck.
 Sometimes they refer to faulty equipment or small parts which could cause an accident if they fail during use.
-Some common examples of recalls are:
+Some common examples of safety recalls are:

 • A faulty steering column could lock up and prevent the driver from controlling the car.